Addressing the Social Determinants of Health and Racial Equity through Healthy Housing.

 Improved Health and Safety

-In analysis to date of units in Baltimore, GHHI interventions have resulted in an average savings of $403 per year in first year savings.
+In an analysis to date in Baltimore, GHHI interventions have resulted in an average of $306 in energy costs savings for clients in the first 12 months post intervention.

 Increased Access to Resources

-- The cost savings for the integrated (versus separate) housing interventions have saved 20-25 percent, thereby creating a process that can effectively address health-safety-and energy improvements in every fifth (5th) house for free;
+- The cost savings for the integrated (versus separate) housing interventions have saved 20-25 percent, thereby creating a process that can effectively address health, safety and energy efficiency improvements in every fifth (5th) house for free;

 - Creating jobs and training the next generation of “green” workers is a fundamental focus of GHHI.
-With a grant from the Open Society Foundations’ Poverty Alleviation Fund, GHHI has provided funding to nine sites to provide training programs and job placement services for under-employed and unemployed workers and formerly incarcerated individuals.
+With a grant from the Open Society Foundations’ Poverty Alleviation Fund, GHHI initially provided subgrants to nine GHHI sites to provide training programs and job placement services for under-employed and unemployed workers and formerly incarcerated individuals.

 - Open Society Foundation Workforce Development Grantees:

-- To date, nearly 1480 persons have been trained in green and healthy assessment and intervention, enabling them to hold sustainable jobs with healthcare benefits.
+- To date, over 1,800 persons have been trained in green and healthy assessment and intervention, enabling them to hold sustainable jobs with healthcare benefits.

 - Worker skills developed through GHHI include among others: